ElektraInitiative/libelektra/doc/tutorials/snippet-sharing-rest-service.md

 the here described service:

 - `restapi.libelektra.org` for the API provided by the `website-backend`
-- `www.libelektra.org` for the website and frontend provided by the `rest-frontend`
+- `www.libelektra.org` for the website and frontend provided by the `website-frontend`

 The server redirects requests on port 80 (non-SSL) to 443 using a very simple configuration like